Welcome to PINES

 Every resident of Georgia is eligible to receive a free PINES library card, even if your local library system is not a member of the PINES network.
 Visit any participating PINES library to get started.

 What does PINES have to offer you, as a library user?

-- Access to 9.6 million books and other materials that can be checked out from and returned to any participating library free of charge.
+- Access to more than 10 million books and other materials that can be checked out from and returned to any participating library free of charge.
 Search the online catalog.

 - Free delivery of books from other libraries throughout the state to your home library.

-- Service through 252 branch libraries and more than 20 other affiliated service locations in 53 regional library systems covering 144 Georgia counties.
+- Service through 281 branch libraries and affiliated service outlets in 143 counties (53 of the 63 regional library systems) in Georgia.
 See list of participating libraries or find your nearest library.

 - Ability to renew your books and place holds online.